 - Spread the mix on a tortilla, add some lettuce, tomatoes, and whatever else you fancy, then roll it up for a quick and easy meal.

-How To Make A Vegan Tunacado Sandwich
+How To Make A Vegan Tuna Sandwich

-And now, for the visuals that always delight visual learners and Instagram-scrolling aficionados - it's the recipe in snapshots.
+Here is the recipe in snapshots.
 For more details, see the recipe card at the bottom of the post.

 Step 1: In a food processor, blend jackfruit, Old Bay, lemon juice, chickpeas, vegan mayo, nori, garlic powder, onion powder, and cayenne until smooth.